TranPhucVinh/C/Data structure/Array/One dimension array/Update.md

 int rotation_time = 1;
 new_array[(i + rotation_time) % array_size] = old_array[i];
 ```
 **Right rotation** is moving the first element of a sequence to its last.
+To **reverse left rotate**, use right rotation.

 The best approach for right rotation is this formular:
 ```c
 int rotation_time = 1;
 new_array[(i + array_size - rotation_time) % array_size] = old_array[i];